 The Status Code field values are defined in Table 9-78 (Status codes).

-The Priority Access Multi-Link field is defined in 9.4.2.312.6 (Priority Access Multi-Link element).
+The Priority Access Multi-Link field [10209] is optionally present if the Action frame is sent by an AP MLD and is defined in 9.4.2.312.6 (Priority Access Multi-Link element).

 9.6.35.7 EPCS Priority Access Teardown frame details

 The EPCS Priority Access Teardown frame is an Action frame of category Protected EHT.
-It is transmitted by an MLD to disable EPCS priority access.
+It is transmitted by [10210] an initiating MLD through an affiliated STA to tear down EPCS priority access.
 The Action field of the EPCS Priority Access Teardown frame contains the information shown in Table 9-623i (EPCS Priority Access Teardown Action field format).